An overview of HIPAA and HITECH

 The intent is to ensure that HIPAA protections extend “no matter how far ‘down the chain’ the information flows.”
 BAs are subject to the same civil and criminal penalties under HIPAA as covered entities.
 IT service providers, including cloud service providers, are considered business associates under the healthcare law.

-Under the Security Rule, one required technical safeguard of particular interest is encryption.
+Under the Security Rule, one required technical safeguard of particular interest is encryption, which is one of the key features of a CASB.
 The regulation states that when information flows over open networks – such as to a cloud service – some form of encryption must be utilized.
 Encryption is considered an appropriate safeguard to protect the confidentiality, integrity and availability of patients’ PHI.
 However, just 9.4% of cloud providers store data encrypted, creating a need for third party cloud encryption controls.

 Encryption not only protects patients from having their private information exposed, but it also protects the “covered entities” and business associates from potential fines, lawsuits and required notifications in the event that systems are somehow compromised.
 Data that is adequately protected via encryption is not considered breached, so this allows the organization to forgo the public announcement and individual notifications about a breach.
 As the notification process can be quite expensive, an organization can potentially save millions of dollars by not having to go through the process at all.